becodeorg/free2code/2.CSS/0. Introduction to CSS/readme.md

 ## Getting started

-There are multiple  ways of implementing CSS in our web-pages.
+There are three  ways of implementing CSS in our web-pages.
-Here is a small list of the methods we could use.

 ### 1. Inline CSS

 Firstly we can include CSS directly in our HTML elements.
-To accomplish this, we make use of the `style` attributes, now we provide properties to it.
+To accomplish this, we make use of the `style` attribute, and write CSS code inside its value (the part in between the quotes).
+Example :

 ```html
 <h1 style="color: blue"> Hello world! </h1>